Investigation: 5 Things You Need to Know

 THC Vaping: 4 Tips to Stay Safe

-For the latest case counts, visit our Outbreaks and Investigations webpage.
+For the latest case counts in Wisconsin, visit our Outbreaks and Investigations webpage.

 - Symptoms.
-Patients often have a range of initial symptoms, including shortness of breath, chest pain, cough, nausea, vomiting, fever, and weight loss.
+Patients with EVALI may have a range of initial symptoms, including shortness of breath, chest pain, cough, nausea, vomiting, fever, and weight loss.

 - Severity.
-The majority of patients went on to develop severe breathing problems requiring hospitalization, and in some cases, had to be put on ventilators in order to breathe.
+Some patients with EVALI develop severe breathing problems requiring hospitalization, and may have to be put on ventilators in order to breathe.
+No EVALI-related deaths have been reported in Wisconsin, but deaths have occurred in other states.

-For the latest updates on the nationwide outbreak and the latest public health recommendations, visit the Centers for Disease Control and Prevention's (CDC) outbreak webpage.
+For the latest updates on the nationwide outbreak of e-cigarette, or vaping, associated lung injury (EVALI) and the latest public health recommendations, visit the Centers for Disease Control and Prevention's (CDC) outbreak webpage.

-The majority of cases reported using e-cigarettes or other vaping devices to inhale THC-containing products, such as waxes and oils.
+- The majority of cases of EVALI reported using e-cigarettes or other vaping devices to inhale THC-containing products.

 - THC is the active ingredient in marijuana.

-- Vaping cartridges containing THC may contain chemicals or additives that are unknown, unregulated, and unsafe.
+- Vaping cartridges containing THC oils or waxes may contain chemicals or additives that are unknown, unregulated, and unsafe.

 For Health Care and Lab Professionals

-We continue to investigate reports of vaping-associated lung injury throughout Wisconsin.
+We continue to investigate reports of e-cigarette, or vaping-associated lung injury (EVALI) throughout Wisconsin.
 The tools below are intended to help clinicians and clinical labs identify, manage, and report possible cases.

 Detailed clinical information about vaping-associated lung injury can be found in our clinical fact sheet, P-02503.
 This guide is intended to help clinicians identify, manage, and treat patients with this condition.